0branch/boron/doc/copr.md

 ## Archive
 Create a compressed archive of the source files using `tar`.
+The files needed to build all libraries and executables in the project are automatically added to the archive.
+To include other files use the [dist] function.

 The [dry run] option `-r` can be used with this.

 ## Clean